Abigail/Abigail.github.io/Src/Trapped/knight.md

 #### Folded

-On the Folded Wedge, the %%PIECE%% gets trapped quickly, after 50 steps.
+On the Folded Wedge, the **Knight** gets trapped quickly, after 50 steps.

 #### Flat

-On the Flat Wedge, the %%PIECE%% bounces around for the first 30 steps, then, making triangular shaped turns, escapes to infinity.
+On the Flat Wedge, the **Knight** bounces around for the first 30 steps, then, making triangular shaped turns, escapes to infinity.
 It uses a four step cycle to move one square to the upper right, giving it an escape velocity of \(\frac{\sqrt{2}}{4}\).